bagasjs/bagasjs/README.md

 **About me**

-- 📈 I'm working on my own programming language with it's virtual machine
+- 📈 I'm working on nothing

 - ❤️ I love working with C, a bit of C++, python, and PHP